PiotrJander/chess/README.md

 1. Install Docker Engine and Docker Compose (included in Docker Toolbox on Windows and Mac)
 2. Run Docker
+3. Do `./gradlew distDocker` to make the Docker image for the server.
-3. Do `docker-compose up`.
+4. Do `docker-compose up`.
 Your UI should install and run on port 3000.
 The server will run on port 9090.

 To reload changes in the server